-The Marcellus Shale extends under West Virginia, Pennsylvania, eastern Ohio and southern New York.
-The most productive areas for developing the Marcellus is where the formation is 5,000 feet or deeper.
-The Marcellus is an organic-rich source rock full of hydrocarbons, with very low permeability, and was previously considered nonviable as a commercial oil and gas target.
+The Marcellus Shale is a rock formation deposited around 390 million years ago.
+It underlies large portions of West Virginia, Pennsylvania, and eastern Ohio, and southern New York.
+The Marcellus is an organic-rich source rock for hydrocarbon generation.
+The formation is very fine-grained which results in very low permeability; as a result, the Marcellus was not a viable target for commercial oil and gas activity.
 However, thanks to advances in both drilling and completion technology, this formation is now considered one of the most prolific natural gas fields in the world.
+The most productive area for developing the Marcellus is where the formation is at least 5,000 feet below the surface.
+It is productive down to over 9,000 feet.

-Our Marcellus Shale program began in 2007 with the testing of exploration wells across our acreage.
+Our Marcellus Shale program began in 2007 with a network of exploration or test wells drilled across our acreage.
 “Testing” simply refers to collecting data in order to understand where the formation might be most productive.

 We have tested the Marcellus across much of our acreage, which provides us with detailed knowledge about the geology underlying our operating areas, thereby giving us a unique advantage in the basin.